openbmc/webui-vue/docs/guide/readme.md

 community agreed-upon decisions on color, motion, and typography within the application.
 How to theme the application to meet company brand guidelines is documented in [Customization](/customization/).

+## API Client

+The [API client guide](/guide/quickstart/api-client.md) documents how the project generates and manages the Redfish API client.
+The system supports two build paths:

+- **Full generation** for developers who need access to all endpoints
+- **Minimal dist** for CI/production builds using only committed, tree-shaken files

 ## Components